ianleon/Blog/episodes/ep1.md

 We will be starting by making an empty SwiftUI app and adding a viewfinder.

-I will be using Xcode 12 beta 3 on BigSur Beta 3
+I will be using Xcode 12 beta 3 on Big Sur Beta 3

 Start a new project in Xcode, choose iOS app, and configure it like this: